How Prague’s Avast went from Soviet-era security project to $4.5 billion IPO

 While Prague’s historic city center bursts with architectural and cultural sites that recall centuries of history, Avast’s gleaming headquarters a few kilometers to the south may be the region’s greatest monument to the changes experienced since the Czech Republic slipped out of the Soviet bloc.

 The company built this HQ and moved into it in early 2016.
 In terms of physical form and ambiance, it could be dropped into the heart of Silicon Valley and it would fit right in.
 The building is 162,000 square feet, and Avast occupies seven floors.
-This includes 45 meeting rooms, a cafeteria that serves up free food all day and indoor picnic tables where employees can eat together, a fitness area, a hammock room, pool tables, golf simulator, movie theater, library, and a kid’s room.
+This includes 45 meeting rooms, a cafeteria that serves free food all day, indoor picnic tables where employees can eat together, a fitness area, a hammock room, pool tables, a golf simulator, a movie theater, a library, and a kid’s room.

 With wide work spaces and staircases, the interior is designed to spark chance encounters, random conversations, and, hopefully, an energetic and innovative culture.

-It could not be further from Avast’s humble beginnings when it was founded by Eduard Kučera and Pavel Baudiš in 1988.
+It could not be further from Avast’s humble beginnings, when Eduard Kučera and Pavel Baudiš founded it in 1988.
 The pair had met at the Research Institute for Mathematical Machines in Czechoslovakia.
 It was there that Baudiš was examining a floppy disk when he spotted a virus — and wrote a program to remove it.

-That inspired him to ask Baudiš to join him in creating a “cooperative” called Alwil to develop the software they named “Avast.”
+That inspired him to ask Kučera to join him in creating a “cooperative” called Alwil to develop the software they named Avast.
 And had history not overtaken them, that might have been that.

 But in November 1989, the Velvet Revolution swept the streets of Prague, toppling the government, lifting playwright and poet Vaclav Havel to the presidency, and leading to the exit of Soviet troops and influence.

 Alwil became a joint partnership that produced an antivirus program for Windows 95, bringing it global sales and attention.
-But while Avast drew high marks for its technical quality, the business was troubled, and struggling to hang on.
-With no money for marketing, it had to rely mostly on word of mouth to sell its software loaded on disks.
+But while Avast drew high marks for its technical quality, the business was troubled.
+With no money for marketing, it had to rely mostly on word of mouth to sell its software, which was loaded on disks.

 The founders decided to try a new approach as they fended off buyout offers.
 In 2001, they switched to a freemium model.
 The basic antivirus software became free, and users could pay for certain premium features.
 The user base exploded, growing from 1 million in 2004 to 20 million in 2006.
 The business side was now stable, if not hugely profitable.